feO2x/Light.DatabaseAccess.EntityFrameworkCore/readme.md

 - `IAsyncReadOnlySession`: represents a connection to the database that only reads data.
 Data will not be manipulated and thus a `SaveChangesAsync` method is not available.
 This interface is implemented by `EfAsyncReadOnlySession<TDbContext>` in this package.
 This base class will set the `ChangeTracker.QueryTrackingBehavior` to `NoTrackingWithIdentityResolution` by default to avoid overhead - this way, you do not need to call `AsNoTracking` or `AsNoTrackingWithIdentityResolution` in your queries.
 You can adjust this by passing a different `queryTrackingBehavior` value to the constructor.
 - `IAsyncSession`: represents a connection to the database which manipulates data.
 It has an additional `SaveChangesAsync` method to persist changes to the database.
 This interface is implemented by `EfAsyncSession<TDbContext>` in this package - the Query Tracking Behavior is set to `TrackAll` (the default value for EF Core's DB Context).

 If you want to use a dedicated transaction for a session, you can derive from the `EfAsyncSession<TDbContext>.WithTransaction` or `EfAsyncReadOnlySession<TDbContext>.WithTransaction` classes.
-Instead of having a `DbContext` property, these base classes provide a `GetDbContextAsync` method which will initialize the transaction upon first retrieval.
+In addition to the `DbContext` property, these base classes provide a `GetDbContextAsync` method which will initialize the transaction upon first retrieval.
 This underlying transaction will be committed when `SaveChangesAsync` is called.
 You can pass the isolation level of the transaction via the constructor, the default value is `IsolationLevel.ReadCommitted`.

-The `IUpdateContactSession` implementation from above would look like this when using a dedicated transaction:
+The `IUpdateContactSession` implementation from above could look like this when using a dedicated transaction:

 ```csharp
 public sealed class EfUpdateContactSession : EfAsyncSession<MyDbContext>.WithTransaction,